 How do you mix African, Chinoiserie, American Rustic, and modern all together?
 Jill says, “Keep your palette neutral.
 I definitely committed to the black and white here.
 It doesn’t feel harsh as the greenery and botanicals bring in life and the rattan and wicker keep the room feeling warm.”

-Jill found the old light fixture and the lamp on eBay.
+Jill found the old hanging light fixture and the lamp on eBay.

 A classic Chesterfield sofa gets a modern update in blue velvet while a green bench and pink pillows are fun touches.

-I love the unique affiliate macrame window covering that’s so light and airy.
+I love this unique macrame window covering that’s so light and airy.

-I love that the owners of the home chose to keep the dark wood that adds such drama to this formal dining room …
+I love that the owners of the home chose to keep the dark wood paneling and trim that adds such drama to this formal dining room.

-but a cowhide rug and bamboo chairs give the room a more casual feel while the glass dining and console tables keep things from feeling too heavy.
+A cowhide rug and white bamboo chairs give the room a more casual feel while the glass dining and console tables keep things from feeling too heavy.

 Original hardwood floors add warmth throughout the house.

 The bedroom is a mix of color, pattern and texture but it still feels serene.